 We offer a variety of assistance as you launch your career, including ways to build your professional network and refining the materials you use to apply for internships and permanent positions.
 The SARUP Resource Center offers several services including help in writing resumes and cover letters, and an appointment with Sharadha Natraj can get you started on the road to a successful search for an internship or job.

-- Avoid commonly used phrases like “excellent work ethic”, “good communication skills” and “detail-oriented”.
+- Avoid phrases like “excellent work ethic”, “good communication skills” and “detail-oriented”.

 - Personalize each letter.

-- Focus on what you bring to the firm, not what they can do for you.
+- Focus on what you can bring to the job.

 Architecture firms in the Milwaukee and Chicago area seek out students during the annual Interview Day.
 In addition, students can avail of the opportunity to participate in the School’s externship program.
 We receive announcements for positions from the area and from alumni located throughout the country on an ongoing basis, and share these with students.